Sectional Curvature, Isotropic Curvature, and Yau's Pinching Problem: Proof of Theorem

 Since the orthonormal four-frame $\{e_1, e_2, e_3, e_4\}$ is arbitrary, we conclude that $R$ has positive isotropic curvature.
 The statement for nonnegative isotropic curvature can be proved similarly. \end{proof}

 Next, we prove Theorem \ref{thm sphere main}. \begin{proof}[Proof of Theorem \ref{thm sphere main}] Since $(M^n,g)$ has finite fundamental group, its universal cover $(\widetilde{M}, \tilde{g})$ is a closed and simply connected manifold.
 Moreover, $(\widetilde{M}, \tilde{g})$ has positive isotropic curvature, in view of Proposition \ref{prop main}.
 Invoking the sphere theorem of Micallef and Moore \cite{MM88}, we conclude that $\widetilde{M}$ is homeomorphic to $\mathbb{S}^n$.
-Hence, $M$ is homeomorphic to a spherical space form.

 The homeomorphism can be improved to diffeomorphism for $n=4$ using Hamilton's classification of four-manifolds with positive isotropic curvature \cite{Hamilton97} (see also \cite{CTZ12}) and for $n\geq 12$ using Brendle's recent work \cite{Brendle19} (see also \cite{Huang23}). \end{proof}